ajinkya1312/EcommerceMicroservice/readme.txt

 An authorization middleware verifies user authentication and permissions.
 Optimistic locking ensures data consistency by preventing concurrent modifications to product information.
 These mechanisms collectively enable secure and reliable communication and data management within the e-commerce microservices architecture.

+PS: Please make sure to update the header with "authorization": "Bearer xxxxxxx" (replace xxxxxxx with token recieved from login.)